magento/magento2-functional-testing-framework/docs/installation_mac-os-x.md

 See more commands in [`mftf`][].

-To visually see what the browser is doing you will want to run the debug variant of standalone images and run vncviewer during test execution.
+To visually see what the browser is doing, run the debug variant of the standalone images and run `vncviewer` during test execution.
 You may need to edit `/etc/hosts` file in the container and add an entry for `magento server` like the following line:

 ```bash